loogmaii/Unit_3/Projects/README.md

 ## Problem definition

 Kris is a grade 11 student at UWC ISAK Japan, residing in a boarding house.
 Despite enjoying living there, she has noticed a significant problem with the shared refrigerator.
 The fridge is disorganized, with no clear indication of which items belong to each housemate.
 Additionally, expired food is left to spoil, leading to a foul odor in the house and arguments among housemates over food ownership.
 As the residential assistant, Kris feels a sense of responsibility to find a solution to this problem.
 She has asked Mai to develop a Refrigerator Manager application to keep track of the items stored in the fridge.
-This application will record details such as the owner, food type, location of the item in the fridge, expiration date, and any additional notes tothen display in a simple format.
+This application will record details such as the owner, food type, location of the item in the fridge, expiration date, and any additional notes to then be displayed in a simple format.
 To ensure privacy and security for all housemates, the program will have a secure registration system.

 ## Success Criteria